TikhonJelvis/RL-book/book/chapter13/chapter13.md

 \index{probability!normal distribution}

-We set the mean of the gaussian distribution for the Policy as a linear combination of state features, i.e.,  $\bm{\phi}(s)^T \cdot \bm{\theta}$, and we set the variance to be a fixed value, say $\sigma^2$.
+We set the mean of the Gaussian distribution for the Policy as a linear combination of state features, i.e.,  $\bm{\phi}(s)^T \cdot \bm{\theta}$, and we set the variance to be a fixed value, say $\sigma^2$.
 We could make the variance parameterized as well, but let's work with fixed variance to keep things simple.

 The Gaussian policy selects an action $a$ as follows: